 Each year in Australia, over 50 children fall from windows or balconies and are injured or worse.
 Most of these falls occur in the child’s own home, especially during the warmer months when their windows are left open for the breeze.
 The largest group at risk are 1 to 5 year olds.

-While building their dream home, the owners that with 10 windows on their second level, the need for a fall prevention solution for their young family was critical.
+While building their dream home, the owners realised that with 10 windows on their second storey level, the need for a fall prevention solution for their young family was critical.

 Prowler Proof Guardian screens have been purpose designed to far exceed the 250N (25kg) requirements specified by the BCA, and also allowed the owners the additional benefits of security and insect protection.